OpenHFT/Chronicle-Map/README.md

 deserialise the whole object that implements the `BondVOInterface`.
-The `ChronicleMapBuilder` will look a the types of keys and values that you use, If the value type is a simple accessor/mutator interface that is exposing a non nested pojo, which uses simple types like `CharSequence` and primitives with corresponding get..() and set..() methods, Chronicle is able to generate off heap poxies so the whole object is not desrialized each time it is accessed, The off heap poxies are able to read and write into the off heap data structures directly, this reduced serialisation can give you a big performance boost.
+The `ChronicleMapBuilder` will look a the types of keys and values that you use, If the value type is a simple accessor/mutator interface that is exposing a non nested pojo, which uses simple types like `CharSequence` and primitives with corresponding get..() and set..() methods, Chronicle is able to generate off heap poxies so the whole object is not deserialized each time it is accessed, The off heap proxies are able to read and write into the off heap data structures directly, this reduced serialisation can give you a big performance boost.
 Below we show you how you can work directly with the off heap entries.